home-assistant/home-assistant.io/source/_integrations/generic.markdown

 {% configuration %}
 still_image_url:
   description: "The URL your camera serves the image on, e.g., `http://192.168.1.21:2112/`.
-Can be a [template](/topics/templating/)."
+Can be a [template](/topics/templating/).
+At least one of still_image_url or stream_source must be provided."
-  required: true
+  required: true*
   type: string
 stream_source:
-  description: "The URL your camera serves the live stream on, e.g., `rtsp://192.168.1.21:554/`.
-Can be a [template](/topics/templating/)."
+  description: "The URL your camera serves the live stream on, e.g., `rtsp://user:pass@192.168.1.21:554/`.
+Can be a [template](/topics/templating/).
+Usernames and passwords must be embedded in the url.
+At least one of still_image_url or stream_source must be provided."
-  required: false
+  required: true*
   type: string
 name:
   description: This parameter allows you to override the name of your camera.
   required: false
   type: string
 username:
   description: The username for accessing your camera.
+Note that this username applies only to still_image_url and not to stream_source.
   required: false
   type: string
 password:
   description: The password for accessing your camera.
+Note that this password applies only to still_image_url and not to stream_source.
   required: false
   type: string
 authentication: